Performance art: Expansion to Latin America

 In this decade performance art spread until reaching Latin America through the workshops and programmes that universities and academic institutions offered.
 It mainly developed in Mexico, Colombia -with artists such as Maria Teresa Hincapié—, in Brasil and in Argentina.

 Ana Mendieta was a conceptual and performance artist born in Cuba and raised in the United States.
 She's mostly known for her artworks and performance art pieces in land art.
 Mendieta's work was known mostly in the feminist art critic environment.
 Years after her death, specially since the Whitney Museum of American Art retrospective in 2004 and the retrospective in the Haywart Gallery in London in 2013 she is considered a pioneer of performance art and other practices related to body art and land art, sculpture and photography.
 She described her own work as earth-body art.

 Tania Bruguera is a Cuban artist specialized in performance art and political art.
 Her work mainly consists of her interpretation of political and social topics.

 She has developed concepts such as "conduct art" to define her artistic practices with a focus on the limits of language and the body confronted to the reaction and behavior of the spectators.
-She also came up with "useful art", that is ought to transform certain political and legal aspects of society.
+She also came up with "useful art", that it ought to transform certain political and legal aspects of society.
 Brugera's work revolves around power and control topics, and a great portion of her work questions the current state of her home country, Cuba.
 In 2002 she created the Cátedra Arte de Conducta in La Habana.

 Regina José Galindo is a Guatemalan artist specialized in performance art.
 Her work is characterized by its explicit political and critical content, using her own body as a tool of confrontation and social transformation.
 Her artistic career has been marked by the Guatemalan Civil War that took place from 1960 to 1996, which triggered a genocide of more than 200 thousand people, many of them indigenous, farmers, women and children.
 With her work, Galindo denounces violence, sexism (one of her the main topics is femicide), the western beauty standards, the repression of the estates and the abuse of power, especially in the context of her country, even though her language transgresses borders.
 Since her beginnings she only used her body as media, which she occasionally takes to extreme situations (like in Himenoplasty (2004) where she goes through a hymen reconstruction, a work that won the Golden Lyon in the Venice Biennale), to later have volunteers or hired people to interact with her, so that she loses control over the action.